Dev Cluster Quickstart

 Stop the dev cluster

-If you started the dev cluster in quiet mode (-q, --quiet), then you can stop the background dev process by running:
+), then you can stop the background dev process by running:

 uffizzi dev stop

-Otherwise, you can stop the dev process by pressing Ctrl+C in the terminal window where you started the dev cluster.
+Otherwise, you can stop the dev process by pressing Ctrl+C

 Delete the dev cluster